 - LA children's social care local to the hospital and the child's home address (may be two different LA children's social care) are notified by telephone that there are child protection concerns;

-- A strategy meeting/discussion has been held, if appropriate, which should then include relevant hospital and other agency professionals.
+- A strategy meeting/discussion has been held, if appropriate, which should then include relevant hospital and other practitioner from other relevant agencies.

 10. Making a Referral